 The ESG Report covers the Group's business activities in Hong Kong offices, which represent the Group's major sources of revenue.
-Given that the Group operated in one operating segment which was the provision of financial printing services during the years ended 31 December 2021 and 2020, the scope of report of the ESG report remains the same as the year ended 31 December 2020 (the "Prior Year" or "2020") and is aligned with the segmentation of business of the Group in its 2021 Annual Report.
-During the Year, the Group has relocated its office.
+The reporting scope of the ESG Report remains the same as the year ended 31 December 2021 (the "Prior Year" or "2021") and is aligned with the segmentation of business of the Group in its 2022 Annual Report.